ji-kapil/DSA-Questions/Data-Structure/Graphs/README.md

 >                                            /   \      \ /    \
 >                                           7     11----12       15
 >
-> component - 1 and 2 both are 2 graph both both components make one big graph also..........
+> component - 1 and 2 both are 2 graph but both components make one big graph also..........

 <br><br>

 ## `To understanding the graph understanding the basics of graph first.....`

 ## Basics of Graph
 - [Create Graph]()